neurodata/m2g/README.md

     docker run -ti -v /path/to/local/data:/data neurodata/ndmg_dev /data/ /data/outputs

 This will run **ndmg** on the local data and save the output files to the directory /path/to/local/data/outputs.
-Note that if you have created the docker image from github, replace ```neurodata/ndmg_dev``` with ```ndmg:uniquelabel```
+Note that if you have created the docker image from github, replace ```neurodata/ndmg_dev``` with ```imagename:uniquelabel```.

+Also note that currently, running `ndmg` on a single bids-formatted dataset directory only runs a single scan.
+To run the entire dataset, we recommend parallelizing on a high-performance cluster or using `ndmg`'s s3 integration.

 ## Working with S3 Datasets
 **ndmg** has the ability to work on datasets stored on [Amazon's Simple Storage Service](https://aws.amazon.com/s3/), assuming they are in BIDS format.
-Doing so requires you to set your AWS credentials and read the related s3 bucket documentation by running `ndmg_bids -h`.
+Doing so requires you to set your AWS credentials and read the related s3 bucket documentation.
+You can find a guide [here](https://github.com/neurodata/ndmg/blob/deploy/tutorials/Batch.ipynb).

 ## Example Datasets

 Derivatives have been produced on a variety of datasets, all of which are made available on [our website](http://m2g.io).
 Each of these datsets is available for access and download from their respective sources.
 Alternatively, example datasets on the [BIDS website](http://bids.neuroimaging.io) which contain diffusion data can be used and have been tested; `ds114`, for example.

+For some downsampled test data, see [neuroparc](https://github.com/neurodata/neuroparc/tree/master/data/)

 ## Documentation